 - A toy, doll, lovey, or blanket that makes your child feel secure in their surroundings.

 - A book or laptop, and a small snack, for yourself, as it is a state requirement that one parent remain on-site at all times while the child is in the facility.
-Coffee, water, juice, or soda is available at the center for you.
+Water is available at the center for you.

 - Change of clothing and underwear should your child have an accident during anesthesia.